utzhang/Jiaxigu.github.io/about.md

 ---
 layout: post
+title: About
 permalink: /about/
+standalone: true
 ---

 ## Welcome!

+It's a blog about data analysis and visualization, mainly with python.

+Data science and sports could be a sweet mix.
+If you enjoy both, we would have a nice chat.
+The statement stands at a confidence level of 95% - The other 5% being you are a supporter of Real Madrid.

+## Me

 I'm **Jiaxi Gu**, a master student at **École polytechnique fédérale de Lausanne**, Switzerland.